LiviuCP/goToScriptsPython/README.md

 When choosing an entry (enter the number and press ENTER) from one of the two menus the chosen directory is automatically visited.
 If entering ',' before the number the parent directory of the folder contained within the entry is visited.

-The menus are sorted alphabetically for easy identification of the required entry.
+The history menu (most visited directories section) and favorites are sorted alphabetically for easy identification of the required entry.
+The recent history section is displayed in a stack-like mode, namely the most recently visited directory is on the first position (see also section 6.1).

 It is possible to navigate to a specific entry without accessing the menus by entering operator < (for history) or > (for favorites) followed by the entry number in navigation mode.
 This is a great way of speeding up the access if the user knows "by heart" the entry number of the path to be visited.
 For example if directory /home/myUserName/Documents has entry number 2 in Favorites the user can enter >2 in navigation mode to visit it.
 No spaces should be entered between operator and the number.
 If the string after the operator is not a valid entry number the substring starting with the character after the operator will be considered a directory path and the script will attempt to visit it.
 If the path is invalid an error will be triggered.